viamrobotics/docs/docs/modular-resources/advanced/mlmodel-design.md

 ## Output tensors: `output_info` in metadata

-There are many ways data can be returned by the ML Model, due to the variety of machine learning models for computer vision.
+Data can be returned by the ML model in many ways, due to the variety of machine learning models for computer vision.
 While the vision service tries to take into account many different forms of models by looking at the metadata of the model, if the model does not provide metadata, the vision service will make guesses.
 If you need to add structure and metadata, output that is organized in terms of the "ideal guess" will work out of the box.
 The ideal guesses of the vision service are as follows: